15 February 2018

 Koombana Bay is home to a large population of bottlenose dolphins and serves as a resting area and breeding ground.
 A group of around 100 to 150 dolphins is regularly seen in the bay and surrounding waters.
 Join the team at the Dolphin Discovery Centre for an intimate swim with wild dolphins in their natural environment.
 If you’re not keen on getting wet, take a 1.5 hour Dolphin Eco Cruise within Koombana Bay.

 The city is eminently manageable by foot, but Bunbury is a great place to explore by bike too - Bunburians love the outdoors so the city has a plethora of walking and bike trails.
-You can hire a Gecko Bike from the Visitor Centre or pick up a super-cute retro bike from Rentabike Bunbury.
 For an epic ride, take a Fat Bike Beach tour with Melo Velo.
 Leaving their bike shop come cafe at 5pm, the ride takes you into the beautiful Maidens, around an awesome loop and then back into the CBD along the beach.

 A new majestic sculpture watches over Koombana Bay in Bunbury Geographe.
 Discover the Wardandi Boodja a five-and-half-metre steel bust sculpture representing a Noongar face created by local artists Alex and Nicole Mickle of Safehaven Studios alongside design engineer Mike Kimble.
 More than a year in the making, the bust commissioned by the City of Bunbury was officially unveiled in February 2019.